December 10, 2007; Checked March 21 2020

 What Next?
 Is There a Good Tool for Concept Mapping?

 One of the early questions was why concept mapping hasn’t been more generally used in instruction or even in general problem-solving.
 One reason, I believe, is that the software to support this type of thinking and analysis has been clunky, intimidating, non-sharable, or simply not readily available.
-Novak and others are now offering a tool for concept mapping that is free for higher education that looks promising.
-The name of the software is CmapTools version 4.12, and it is freely downloadable from the Institute of Human and Machine Cognition website. http://cmap.ihmc.us/download.
+A tool for concept mapping— Cmap— is now available from the Florida Institute for Human and Machine Cognition website.
 There is other concept mapping software as well, but this is a good one to consider.

-Another reason for the slow adoption of concept mapping is that it can require instructors to think differently about what they know.
+Another reason for the slow adoption of concept mapping is that it is a different way of expressing our knowledge and understanding.
 For example, it can require a shift from a linear approach to acquiring knowledge to a more networked and web-like approach.
-In some ways, concept mapping requires even more knowledge and expertise because it requires propositional knowledge and knowledge of patterns and relationships.
+Concept mapping also requires propositional knowledge and knowledge and sensitivity to patterns and relationships.

 A Bit of More Background — Conditions for Meaningful Learning